wwu-webtech/Tactile_Patterns/README.md

 ## Setting up Locally:

 As the azure portion needs to use blob storage inorder to function, it's necessary to set this up remotely or replace it with a local directory.
 1. Go into the tactile_astro directory and run `npm run dev`.
 This will serve the content to a port that will be given.
 Note that the post in index.astro will need to be reconfigured to the URL of your azure content (this should be `http://localhost:7071/function_app/main`).
+If presented with an error, run `npm install` and then `npm run dev` again.
 2. The azure component can be set up by going into the `azure_tactile` directory and making sure the venv is set up as outlined above, run `source venv/bin/activate`.
 3. Replace the `blob_connection_string` in `function_app.py` with your given blob connection string.
 4. Configure your local settings json in the `azure_tactile` directory with your given values.
 If you are running locally, the only thing needing changing will be the blob storage string.